AmigaPorts/ACE/docs/installing/ace.md

 - You can pass other `-DM68K_CPU` values.
 Supported are `68000`, `68010`, `68020`, `68040` and `68060`.
 See AmigaCMakeCrossToolchains docs or sources for more info.
 - If you're on cygwin, you might need to add `-G"Unix Makefiles"`.
 - If you want to enable debug build (e.g. to have logs and better sanity checks), pass `-DCMAKE_BUILD_TYPE=Debug`.
+- If you really want to depend on standalone-built ACE library, be sure to take note of the commit you've built it from.
+  ACE breaks things very often and it's almost certain that after some time you won't be able to build your game with latest ACE version.

 After building, you should have `libace.a` in your build folder.
 Be sure to link it to your game.